microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 This module adds the ability to deny access to FHIR Server resources for patients who have elected to OPTOUT from allowing anyone (including specific individuals and/or organizations) access to their medical data.

-This module operates on the access policy that the health information of patients is accessabile automatically to authorized users, but the patient can opt out completely.
+This module operates on the access policy that the health information of patients is accessible automatically to authorized users, but the patient can opt out completely.

 It will honor any OPT-OUT Consent Record during its effective period, or it will deny access to everyone, or to specific Organizations, Practitioners, RelatedPersons and Patients (Actors).